 Note: I’m a tight crocheter, so my tension is usually tighter than others.
 Learn more about gauge and what this means here.

 Height: 13 inches

 Handle Height/width: 12 inches long from body of bag / 1 inch wide

 This pattern is written in US terms.

-- dc-cl – 2 double crochet cluster * See note on special stitch below
+- Dc-cl – 2 double crochet cluster – See Special Stitches

 - All rounds are worked in closed rounds.
-This means that you will slip stitch to close each round before beginning your next.
+You will slip stitch to close each round before beginning your next.

 - The handle of the bag is also created to be seamless, and this pattern (and video!) will walk you through.
-If you’d prefer to not work a seamless handle and instead crochet a long strap separately and sew it on, that is completely fine, too!
+If you’d prefer to instead crochet a long strap separately and sew it on, that is okay!